tenstorrent/tt-smi/README.md

 To perform the reset, either provide a list of comma separated values of the PCI index of the cards on the host, or an input reset_config.json file that can be generated using the ```-g/ --generate_reset_json``` command line argument.

 TT-SMI will perform different types of resets depending on the device:
-- GS devices have a tensix level reset that will reset each tensix cores.
+- GS devices have a Tensix level reset that will reset each Tensix cores.
 - WH nb150's and nb300's have a board level reset.

 By default, the reset command will re-initialize the boards after reset.
 To disable this, update the json config file.